Exhibitions and Awards

 Known and Strange Things Pass, Lianzhou Festival, China, 2018

-Something like a Nest, Les Rencontres d'Arles, 2019
+Something like a Nest, The British at Home, a political history, Les Rencontres d'Arles, 2019

 V&A Museum, Foam Amsterdam, National Media Museum, Museum of London, Columbia University Art Collection, Eric Franck Collection, Martin Parr Collection, Hyman Collection.